seandstewart/bardly/pending/romances/the-tempest/11-player.md

 **MIRANDA**
 The strangeness of your story put
-Heaviness in me. …
+Heaviness in me. ...

 **PROSPERO**
 Shake it off.
 Come on;
-… We'll visit Caliban my slave, who never
+...
+We'll visit Caliban my slave, who never
-Yields us kind answer. …
+Yields us kind answer. ...

 **MIRANDA**
-...’Tis a villain, sure,
+...
+'Tis a villain, sure,
-I do not love to look on. …
+I do not love to look on. ...

 **PROSPERO**
-...But, as ’tis,
+...
+But, as 'tis,
 We cannot miss him: he does make our fire,
 Fetch in our wood and serves in offices
 That profit us.
 What, ho! slave!
 Caliban!
-Thou earth, thou! speak. …
+Thou earth, thou! speak. ...

 **CALIBAN**
 *\[Within]*
-...There's wood enough within.
+...
+There's wood enough within.

 **PROSPERO**
 Come forth, I say! there's other business for thee: